BUNPC/angioReg/README.md

 * Rotate 90 Anticlockwise,Rotate 90 clockwise and Transpose push buttons helps to orient the Angiogram2 such that it will be easy to identify identical points.
 * If needed, load previously selected points **File > Load points** or else go to the next step.
 * Select identical capillary segment bifurcation points on the first image (left axis) and the second image (right axis).
 To do this, select the Add radio button under image1.
 Pick a branching point you can easily identify on both images.
 Then use the Z slider on the right of both images to set your desired Z position for the point.
 Please set ZMIP to 1 for both volumes to unambiguously identify the z position of the points.
 Lastly, select the bifurcation point in both volumes with the mouse left click.
-* Repeat step 9 for at least 10 points.
+* Repeat previous for at least 10 points.
 For best results, scatter the points uniformly throughout the volume.
 * To delete points, select Remove in the button group under image 1 and then click on the number you’d like to remove.
 A window will appear that says “Would you like to delete point  x ?”.
 Select “Yes”
 * After selecting your points, save the results **File > Save points**.
 Note that you are advised to regularly save your work as you progress.
 You don’t need to wait until everything is selected before saving.
 * After selecting all desired points, go to the Tools menu to perform the Registration.
 There, you can choose to **Tools > Linear Registration > Angiogram 1 to 2** if you want to register angiogram1 to angiogram2 or **Tools > Linear Registration > Angiogram 2 to 1** if you want to register angiogram2 to angiogram1.